Skippern/GV-scraper/README.md

 `pip install -r requirements.txt`

+- [osrm](https://github.com/ustroetz/python-osrm) need to be installed manually.
+If not installed, or if install not importing, fallback to `YOURS` over `requests`

 # Durations

 There is a separate script, `get_durations.py` that tests the route relations against `OSRM` to generate a list of durations.
 This script is only needed to run when significant changes have been done in the itenerary, or new routes have been added.
 Mark that it will not erase the duration of routes that have been discontinued.